robmhoward/ExcelJsDocumentation/resources/referenceCollection.md

 ### remove(rangeObject: range)

-Add a new binding to the workbook.
-The binding will be added at the end of existing bindings.
+Remove a reference object from the collection.

 #### Syntax
 ```js